ted.neward@newardassociates.com | Blog: http://blogs.newardassociates.com | Github: tedneward | LinkedIn: tedneward

 get them involved in the process/R&D

-Be ready to be wrong about some parts
+be ready to be wrong about some parts

 Look to language enhancements; where'd they come from?